top of page

 The verb 'beleaguer' has an interesting etymology that traces back to the Dutch word 'belegeren,' which is a combination of 'be-' meaning 'around' and 'legeren' meaning 'to camp' or 'to station.'
 This Dutch term was adopted into English in the late 16th century.
 The concept behind 'beleaguer' is closely connected to its origins, as it signifies the act of surrounding or besieging a person, place, or group persistently, often with the intention of causing distress, exhaustion, or disruption.
 Just as an army would establish a camp around a fortified city during a siege, 'beleaguer' metaphorically encapsulates the idea of persistent harassment or encirclement.

-Quiz: Find the meaning of the verb beleaguer:
+Find the correct meaning of the verb beleaguer:

 Try Again!